dataknit/ukcensus/README.md

 The ukcensus package is open-source and distributed under the MIT License.
 See the LICENSE file for more details.

+The data accessed through the ukcensus package is sourced from the Office for National Statistics (ONS) of England and Wales.
+This data is made available through the Open Government License (OGL).

 ## Acknowledgments